-Customers included Tableau Software, Google, Yahoo!, Microsoft, Apple, Facebook, Kayak, IAC and CoStar Group.
+Customers included Tableau Software, Google, Airbnb, TripAdvisor, Yahoo!, Microsoft, Apple, Facebook, Kayak, IAC, CoStar Group and lots of smaller organizations.
 In early 2015 I sold the company to Pitney Bowes and returned to NYC and took a senior product role at a startup that acted as outsourced research for the financial services industry, focusing on alternative data to generate alpha for hedge funds.

 In September 2016 I left Thasos to further explore interest in derivative uses of data, generally falling into the domain of an emergent “data supply chain.”
 I have endured many an odd look when saying “one person’s metadata is another’s data” beginning circa 2009.
 Thankfully the comment is now more often greeted with a smile or laugh.

 In April 2017 I started a part time advisory role with Booz Allen Hamilton as entrepreneur-in-residence.
 It is a term-defined role that allows me to peer inside their vast consulting business ($5B+ revs in 2016) and help connect dots and create new ones.